tigrisdata/tigris-mcp-server/README.md

 ## Installation

 Run `npx -y @tigrisdata/tigris-mcp-server init` in terminal and follow the instructions.
+Please note that you need Docker installed and running on your machine if you choose to run the server in Docker mode.

 ## Manual Configuration